Bannau Brycheiniog by Cycle | Day Four

 Soon the trees gave way to wide open grassy fields as I crept along the high ridge.

 After a couple of miles, zig-zgging my way toward the top, there she was... standing proudly in the sun.
-I was roughly 2 miles away as a crow flies and it was thrilling to see.
+I was roughly 2 miles away (as a crow flies) and the castle was thrilling to see again.
 I am so glad I took the extra time to get this view.

-And after a few minutes of reflection, I was off, down the other side of the hill heading toward the small village of Garnant and the Amman River Valley.
+Following a few minutes of reflection (and a couple of snaps), I was off, down the other side of the hill heading toward the small village of Garnant and the Amman River Valley.

 The morning had warmed up nicely.
 The sky had but a few puffy clouds and it felt glorious to be gliding downhill in the sunshine.
-However, I was soon surprised to find myself rolling under a thick canopy of trees.
+However, I was soon surprised as the grasslands gave way and I found myself rolling under a thick canopy of trees.

-I popped out at the bottom into a sleepy housing estate on Folland Road.
-I turned east for about .5 mi. to the junction with Amman Valley Cycleway, also known as NCN Route 437.
+I popped out at the bottom of the lane into a non-descript housing estate on Folland Road.
+Turning east, I cycled a short .5 mi. to the junction with Amman Valley Cycleway, also known as NCN Route 437.

 I stopped for a short coffee break (and a self-indugent bike photo).
 From here it was to be a fairly flat ride following the re-purposed railline which snakes along the valley floor and the River Amman.